ShaneByrne0963/conversate-dot-com/TEST_BUTTONS.md

 user is trying to select the vote by clicking on the container, with no feedback being given.`
 - **The poll vote button**
-  - Expected result: The
+  - Expected result: The vote is sent, the current results of the vote are displayed to the user and the user cannot vote again
+  - Result: Works as intended
 - **The clear answer button**
   - Expected result: The selected answer in the vote becomes deselected
   - Result: Works as intended
+- **The Edit Poll" button**
+  - Expected result: The poll's due date is replaced by an inline form, with a date input, a "Save" button and a "Cancel" button
+  - Result: Works as intended
+- **The "Save Poll" button**
+  - Expected result: The poll's due date is updated
+  - Result: Works as intended
+- **The poll cancel edit button**
+  - Expected result: The inline form disappears, and is replaced by the original due date
+  - Result: Works as intended
+- **The "Delete Poll" button**
+  - Expected result: A modal appears, requesting confirmation to delete the poll
+  - Result: Works as intended
 - **The post's tags**
   - Expected result: The user is taken to another post list page, where they can find a list of all posts containing that tag
   - Result: Works as intended
-- **The post like button, in a post not owned by the user
+- **The post like button, in a post not owned by the user**
   - Expected result: The user "likes"/"unlikes" the post, depending on if they had previously liked the post or not.
 The number of likes on the post increases/decreases by 1